catseye/Tamsin/README.markdown

     + (a b)
     = pair(b, pair(a, nil))

-Reverser.
-In Erlang this would be
+Nice.
+But it returns a term that's backwards.
+So we need to write a reverser.
+In Erlang, this would be

     reverse([H|T], A) -> reverse(T, [H|A]).
     reverse([], A) -> A.

+In Tamsin, it's:

     | main = sexp → S & reverse(S, nil) → SR & return SR.
     |